neuschaefer/reform-handbook/src/source/tutorial.rst

  micro ~/interscheme/init.scm

-This file may already be populated with code, demonstrating an Interscheme program that displays a white box on the upper-left hand corner of the window.
-The ``(main)`` procedure does the actual drawing and is always being updated.
+This file may already be populated with code, demonstrating the different utilities Interscheme provides.
+The ``(main)`` procedure does the actual drawing and is updated 60 times per second.

 Run the code::

- ./interscheme main.scm
+ ./interscheme init.scm

-At this point you should see the default white box (or whatever you may have programmed in ``init.scm``)
+At this point you should see the default example program (or whatever you may have programmed in ``init.scm``)

 Draw a pixel
 ------------